mixmastamyk/console/docs/additional.rst

 you've been working with the two main parent classes of those in :mod:`console.style`:

-.. rubric:: Palette Collection:
+.. rubric:: Palette Collections:

-A collection object holding a large number of Palettes and their associated Entries, e.g.:
+A Palette is a collection object holding a large number of associated Entries, available as attributes, e.g.:

     - ``fg``, ``bg``, ``fx``
-    - ``defx`` (for deactivating styles in a highly specific manner)
+    - ``defx`` (for deactivating specific styles)

-While the simplest palettes
+While the simplest palette entries
-(original and effects)
-are created up front,
-the rest are built up as needed, on demand.
+(original and effects, such as ``fg.blue`` or ``fx.bold``) are created up front, the rest, such as indexed or truecolor, are built up on demand.
 Like a traffic cop,
-palettes direct attribute access to the appropriate code to initialize each palette entry.
+palettes objects direct attribute access to the appropriate code to initialize each palette entry.

 Once created,
 palette Entry attributes are cached and available for future use.